iCliniq Logo

 Hi doctor,

-I have nutcracker syndrome and it is really painful.
-I also have extensive collateral vascular network and ovarian cysts which puts pressure on my kidneys and it feels even more painful.
-I started using birth control (vaginal ring) since my doctor said that it will help me not get ovarian cysts anymore, but it did not work.
-I still have cysts and strong pain.
+I have nutcracker syndrome, and it is really painful.
+I also have an extensive collateral vascular network and ovarian cysts, which puts pressure on my kidneys, and it feels even more painful.
+I started using birth control (vaginal ring) since my doctor said that it would help me not get ovarian cysts anymore, but it did not work.
+I still have cysts and severe pain.
 Because of the extensive collateral vascular network, I started bleeding, and this is why the doctors do not recommend surgery for the nutcracker syndrome.
 The doctors also said that since this is a vascular surgery, I need to redo this surgery every five years to prevent the risk of thrombosis.

 The nutcracker syndrome was diagnosed in the left kidney.
-The ovarian cysts are on both sides but the big ones are mostly on the left.
+The ovarian cysts are on both sides, but the big ones are mostly on the left.
 The ovarian cyst is about 1.1 to 1.57 inches in size.
-Kindly help.

 Hi,